ulampinoy/ulampinoy-atbp/posts/2024-01-25-fish-sinigang.md

 date: 2024-01-25
 description: Refreshingly comforting fish dish that satisfies, livens and nourishes your spirit
 whetter: Delicious Acidity
-sideNote: Fish is a very good source of protein without the excess baggage of other animal meat protein
+sideNote: Bluefish are an excellent source of selenium, niacin, vitamin B12, and omega-3s, and a good source of magnesium and potassium
 coverImage: /static/images/fish-sinigang-bowl.jpg
 sideImage: /static/images/fish-grocery.jpg
 sideImageCaption: Fish is a must have to your weekly protein intake